hanhtinhxanhdo/Automatidata/README.md

 ### 3. Modeling and Evaluation
 * **Model Selection**: A **Random Forest Classifier** was chosen for its robustness and ability to handle non-linear relationships.
 An XGBoost model was also trained as a benchmark, but the Random Forest was selected as the final model due to its comparable performance and superior ease of explanation.
-* **Evaluation Metric**: The **F1-score** was chosen as the primary evaluation metric because the business objective required a balance between precision and recall[cite: 31, 65].
+* **Evaluation Metric**: The **F1-score** was chosen as the primary evaluation metric because the business objective required a balance between precision and recall.
 The dataset was nearly balanced (49% "generous" vs. 51% "not generous"), making accuracy a reasonable secondary metric.
-* **Tuning**: `GridSearchCV` was used to perform a comprehensive search for the optimal hyperparameters for the Random Forest model, ensuring it was well-tuned and not overfit[cite: 31, 43].
+* **Tuning**: `GridSearchCV` was used to perform a comprehensive search for the optimal hyperparameters for the Random Forest model, ensuring it was well-tuned and not overfit.

 ## Results and Key Insights